Website Preloader

 Developing the Treatment

-On the client side, we use what’s called a treatment to explain our ideas.
+On the client side, we use what’s called a treatment to explain our thinking.
 Think of it as a storyboard prototype.
-It paints the picture of what visuals will show up on the screen alongside each line of the script.
-This way, we can visualize how each scene works before we even begin to illustrate.
+It lays out what visuals will appear on screen alongside each line of the script, helping everyone visualize how the piece will work before illustration begins.

 Feedback Checkpoint #1